learn-co-curriculum/java-method-return-values/README.md

     }

     // New method with return statement
-    public static int headcount() {
+    public static double percentInFavor(double numberInFavor, double headcount) {
+        double fraction = numberInFavor / headcount;
+        double percent = fraction * 100.0;
-        return 20;
+        return percent;

     }

     public static void main (String[] args) {
         welcome();
-        cook("Hot dogs", 2);    // Call the new method cook()
+        cook("Hot dogs", 2);
         farewell();

-        int neighbors = headcount();    // Calling the headcount method and assigning to neighbors System.out.println("There are " + neighbors + " neighbors in attendance.");
+        // Calling the percentInFavor method and assigning to inFavor double inFavor = percentInFavor(15, 20);
+        System.out.println(inFavor +
+                "% of the neighbors that attended the block party are in favor of having another one next year");
     }
 }
 ```

-In the above code, we created a new method called `headcount()`.
-Let's look at
+In the above code, we created a new method called `percentInFavor()`.
+Let's
-the method header of this method:
+look at the method header of this method:

 ![method-header](https://curriculum-content.s3.amazonaws.com/java-mod-1/methods-with-return-values/method-header-return-type.png)

+This method takes in 2 parameters: a `double` to represent the neighbors in
+favor of the party and another `double` to represent the total number of
+neighbors that participated in this year's block party.
+But unlike the methods
-This method does not take any parameters like the methods we just looked at, but
-it does not have a `void` return type.
-This means the `headcount()` method is
+we just looked at, but it does not have a `void` return type.
+This means the
-intending on returning something.
+`percentInFavor()` method is intending on returning something.

 A method can return a value after it's done executing.
 In Java, we want to
 specify what data type is to be returned once the method has completed.
 We call